 You can see examples of honors theses on eCommons, a public Cornell database.
 Only theses for which authors have given a Release to Publish will be found on eCommons.

-For the 2020-21 academic year, seniors may apply through Wednesday, September 16.
-If you are unable to meet this deadline, email environment [at] cornell.edu to discuss further.
 The E&S Honors application has two parts: 1) the application and 2) thesis proposal (1 - 2 pages) consisting of a description of your thesis question, what is known about it (reference a few key papers if possible), and your methodology for studying the topic (e.g. literature analysis, experimental work, case studies, personal interviews, etc.).

 - Identify a thesis advisor and research topic.

 - Most honors candidates enroll in Special Studies 4990 - Undergraduate Research, in consultation with their thesis advisor, to receive credit for research work done in fall and/or spring.
 Enroll in research credits using the CALS Special Studies form available online.
 You may select the home department of your thesis supervisor to enroll in 4990 related to their field (e.g. NTRES 4990) or you may choose ENVS 4990.
 [Note: On the Special Studies form, choose ENVS as the home department of your supervisor in order to enroll in ENVS credits.]
 Arts & Sciences candidates, enroll in ENVS credits to receive AS credit!

 - Attend one fall and one spring honors cohort meeting with the E&S Honors Coordinator.
 Dates TBD.

 - Submit a progress report and annotated bibliography in late fall.
-Due date will be announced at start of fall semester.
+Due date will be announced at the start of fall semester.

-- Students may volunteer to publish their original honors research on eCommons, Cornell’s digital repository, as long as doing so does not interfere with other plans, such as patenting or publishing in a professional journal.
+- Authors may volunteer to publish their original honors research on eCommons, Cornell’s digital repository, as long as doing so does not interfere with other plans, such as patenting or publishing in a professional journal.
 A permission form to allow a thesis to be made available online in eCommons can be obtained from the E&S honors program coordinator.